 - Thread: Choose thread that matches your fabric, or pick a contrasting colour for a fun effect.

 - Sewing machine (optional): You can also sew by hand, but it will take more time and patience.
+If you need to, you can find the best sewing machines here

 - Sewing scissors: It's helpful to have scissors dedicated to fabric cutting.
+Discover our collection of sewing scissors.

 - An iron